MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/powershell-support.md

 # Using MSAL.NET with PowerShell

 There is **no official PowerShell module or wrapper** for MSAL libraries maintained by the Entra SDK team.
-Consider using higher level APIs which are officially supported:
+Consider using higher level APIs :

 - [Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/installation)
 - [Azure PowerShell SDK](/powershell/azure/new-azureps-module-az)